 σAntA represents a new sub-family of ECF sigma factors. σAntA contains only the σ2 and σ4 domains (Pfam families PF04542 and PF08281) which is characteristic of the ECF family of RNA polymerase σ factors (Staron et al., 2009).
 However, σAntA does not fit into any of the ECF sub-families listed in the well-maintained public database ECF Finder (Staron et al., 2009).
 Multiple sequence alignments of the 14 σAntA homologues in the database and representatives of all known ECF sub-families revealed that the σAntA proteins form a distinct clade and therefore represent a new sub-family of ECF σ factors (Table S1 and Fig. S3).
 ECF σ factors are rare in secondary metabolite gene clusters and to our knowledge this is the first example in Streptomyces species (Foulston and Bibb, 2010; Sherwood and Bibb, 2013).
-The only potential candidate for an anti-σAntA factor in the antimycin gene cluster is the putative membrane protein STRS4_02195.
+The only obvious candidate for an anti-σAntA factor in the antimycin gene cluster is the putative membrane protein STRS4_02195.
 However, it is absent from the ant clusters in other streptomycetes, its removal has no effect on antimycin biosynthesis (Fig. 2) and it does not interact with σAntA in bacterial two-hybrid analysis (Fig S4) which leads us to conclude that σAntA is an orphan ECF that is not subject to anti-σ factor control.
 However, since antA expression is activated in substrate mycelium (by an as yet unknown regulator) and switched off following differentiation we predict that a mechanism might exist to remove σAntA protein at this stage of growth.
 The only unusual feature in the primary sequence of the 14 σAntA homologues is the conserved C-terminal Ala-Ala (AA) motif (Fig. S2) which is a known signal for the serine protease ClpXP (Flynn et al., 2003).
 To test whether the C-terminal AA residues are required for σAntA activity we made two identical constructs expressed under the control of the native antB promoter.
 The first construct drives production of the wild-type protein (designated σAntA-AA) and the second drives production of an altered protein in which the AA has been replaced with DD (designated σAntA-DD).
-We introduced these constructs into the antA mutant and measured expression of the antFG and antHIJKLMNO operons in these strains.
+We introduced these constructs into the antA mutant and measured expression of the antGF and antHIJKLMNO operons in these strains.
 Both operons are significantly more highly expressed in the strain producing σAntA–DD compared with the wild type σAntA–AA protein (Fig. 8).
 These data suggest that the two C-terminal residues play an important role in the stability and / or activity of σAntA and may target σAntA for proteolysis by ClpXP.
 Unfortunately, all attempts to detect the σAntA protein by immunoblotting whole cell extracts with polyclonal anti-σAntA antibodies have been unsuccessful while tagging the protein at the N-terminus inactivates the protein (not shown).
 Future work will therefore be required to determine the role of the C-terminal AA motif in σAntA however, we have provided preliminary evidence that suggests σAntA might be a direct target for ClpXP, thereby bypassing the requirement for the additional level of anti-σ regulation.
 This would also provide a rapid mechanism to shut down precursor biosynthesis when antimycins are no longer required.

 Acknowledgments.

-We thank Charles Brearley for assistance with HPLC, and Mervyn Bibb and Mark Buttner for helpful comments on this work and all members of the Hutchings group and the UEA iGem 2013 team for useful discussions.
+We thank Charles Brearley for assistance with HPLC, Barrie Wlikinson, Mervyn Bibb and Mark Buttner for helpful comments on this work and all members of the Hutchings group and the UEA iGem 2013 team for useful discussions.

 REFERENCES